domfoley/NSX-T-Reporting/README.md

 Security Policies - Extracts all of the information around the security policies configured.
 Does not Include The rules in each policy, just policy summary information

+## Fabric
+Scripts in here relate to NSX fabric components, such as Edge Transport Nodes, Host Transport Nodes, Transport zones etc.  Does not include anything related to logical topologies, dFW, routing etc..